eclipse-rdf4j/rdf4j/.github/CONTRIBUTING.md

 A few days before release of a minor or major version, we create a *release branch* from the current head of the master branch.
 The purpose of this release branch is to perform last-minute tweaks and little fixes.
-Once we are ready to release, the head of the release branch is tagged with the version number, and the release branch is merged back to master, then closed.
+Once we are ready to release, the latest commit of the release branch is tagged with the version number, and the release branch is merged back to master, then closed.

 #### A note on the 1.0.x release branch and Java 7 compatibility